jonaslanzlinger/software-city-project/week-21-README.md

 * [ ] add instructions page at startup of the website
 * [x] remove automatical data upload at startup of the website
 * [x] fix issue: when collapsing a folder in the Model Tree, the color selection disappears
-* [ ] fix issue: when selecting a color for a building, moving the timeline slider slightly changes the color
+* [x] fix issue: when selecting a color for a building, moving the timeline slider slightly changes the color
+   * this is not an issue because we want that!
 * [ ] fix issue: when clicking on a building, the Info Panel only shows "[Object object]" in the "buildingData" section.
 * [ ] IMPORTANT: Most functionalities work for "Eye Tracking (Java Source code)".
 Make it work also for "Java Source Code".